gautierbureau/helper/ssh.md

 ProxyCommand ssh gautier@corporate-bastion /usr/bin/nc %h 22
 ```

+or more complicated `/usr/bin/nc `basename %h .ci` %p`

 After this you are now hable to connect to `mymachine` simply with
 ``` bash
 $> ssh mymachine
 ```

 The ProxyCommand is just the first step you did before with ssh gautier@corporate.fr but now it is transparent.

 Command examples